nestordemeure/nestordemeure.github.io/content/cooking/savoury/special_meal/pizza.md

 * bake for about 20 minutes[^bake] in a 450F (230C) oven.

 [^bake]: Until you reach the desired crispiness.
-Be careful not to go tosuggestiono far and have your cheese split into liquid fat.
+Be careful not to go too far and have your cheese split into liquid fat.

 ## Credits: